 Table of Contents

 Advantages of Above the Fold ads

-One of the main advantages of above the fold ads is that they are more likely to be seen by potential customers as they appear at the top of a web page.
+One of the main advantages of above the fold ads in online advertising strategies is that they are more likely to be seen by potential customers, since they appear at the top of a web page.
 This offers a greater chance of exposure compared to ads located lower on the page or in other locations.
 Above the fold ads also allow businesses to highlight their brand messages, product details, etc. in a highly visible way.

 Drawbacks of Above the Fold ads

 While ads can get better metrics, placing too many ads at the top can conflict with web positioning, as Google recommends that the most relevant content be located in that area.